 Excision.
 If the sarcoma has not spread, surgery is done to remove the tumor and any surrounding tissues that could potentially be affected by the cancer.
-Even healthy tissues may require removal in order to reduce the chance of the cancer returning.
+Even healthy tissues may need to be removed in order to reduce the chance of the cancer returning.

 Advances in reconstructive surgery allow the transfer and repair of skin, blood vessels, and nerves, making it possible to remove more tissue surrounding the tumor yet still preserve a functional limb.

 Amputation.
-In the event that adequate removal of the tumor requires sacrificing important nerve and muscle structures, amputation may be necessary.
-Although limb preservation is the goal, if the result is a limb that is numb and useless, an amputation followed by proper artificial limb fitting could provide improved function and quality of life.
+In the event that adequate removal of the tumor requires sacrificing important nerves, blood vessels, and muscle structures, amputation may be necessary.
+Although limb preservation is the goal, if the result is a limb that is numb and not useful, an amputation followed by proper artificial limb fitting could provide improved function and quality of life.

 Radiation therapy is often combined with surgery to lower the risk of the tumor returning to the same location.
 Radiation can be administered either before or after the tumor is removed.
 The timing of the radiation depends upon the tumor site and the doctor's judgment.

 The role of chemotherapy in treating soft tissue sarcomas is still controversial.
 At best, there is modest benefit in improving survival through chemotherapy.
 The chemotherapy drugs that have been most effective against soft tissue sarcomas are doxorubicin (Adriamycin®) and ifosfamide (Ifex®).